Important information about T‑Mobile’s Broadband Internet Access Services and T‑Mobile’s Open Internet Disclosures

 Some of our plan options feature a customer-chosen high-speed data allotment with reduced speeds on our network after the high-speed allotment is exhausted, so customers can choose the combination of high-speed data and price that is right for their needs.
 Unlimited high-speed data customers, such as T-Mobile ONE customers, do not have a specific high-speed data allotment on their device, however, and customers on limited high-speed plans may have extremely high data usage under certain circumstances, including if they access significant amounts of data that does not count against their high-speed data allotment.
 Some network management for these scenarios for all plans is required, because very heavy data usage by even a few customers at times and places of competing network demands can affect the network performance for all customers.

-Where the network is lightly loaded in relation to available capacity, a customer whose data is prioritized lower than other traffic will notice little, if any, effect from having lower priority.
+Where the network is lightly loaded in relation to available capacity, a customer whose data is prioritized higher than other traffic will notice little, if any, effect from having higher priority.
 This will be the case in the vast majority of times and locations.
-Customers whose data is prioritized lower may notice reduced speeds during network congestion.
-Specifically, at times and at locations where the network is heavily loaded in relation to available capacity, these customers will likely see significant reductions in data speeds, especially if they are engaged in data-intensive activities.
-Customers on Rate Plans and Devices with 4G capability should, for example, be aware that these practices may occasionally result in speeds below those typically experienced on our 4G LTE and HSPA networks, including a greater likelihood of reduced speeds in the lower end of the speed ranges.
+Customers may notice reduced speeds in comparison to customers with a higher priority during network congestion.
+At times and at locations where the network is heavily loaded in relation to available capacity, these customers will likely see significant reductions in data speeds, especially if they are engaged in data-intensive activities.
+Customers should be aware that these practices may occasionally result in speeds below those typically experienced on our LTE networks, including a greater likelihood of reduced speeds in the lower end of the speed ranges.
+Depending on the extent of network congestion, these customers may notice more frequent impacts to some video streaming, file downloads, and other high-bandwidth activities.
 T‑Mobile constantly works to improve network performance and capacity, but there are physical and technical limits on how much capacity is available, and in constrained locations the frequency of heavy loading in relation to available capacity may be greater than in other locations.
 When network loading goes down or the customer moves to a location that is less heavily loaded in relation to available capacity, the customer’s speeds will likely improve.

-You can check your data plan usage at any time by signing in to my.t-mobile.com and clicking on the usage tabor by dialing #web# from your T‑Mobile phone.
-Your total “on-network data” is the number used for purposes of prioritization.
+You can check your data plan usage at any time by signing in to my.t-mobile.com and clicking on the usage tabor by dialing #web# from your T Mobile phone.
+Your total “on-network data” is the number used for purposes of heavy data usage prioritization.

 Choice of high-speed data

-Simple Choice customers select how much high-speed data they receive under their service plan.
-Certain features, such as Music Freedom, some Binge On content, and data used by certain T‑Mobile customer service applications, such as the T‑Mobile My Account app and the T‑Mobile Tuesdays app do not count against your high-speed data allotment.
-If your total high-speed data usage exceeds your selected high-speed allotment during a billing cycle, we may reduce your data speed to 2G speeds for the remainder of that billing cycle.
+Customers select how much high-speed data they receive under their service plan.
+Certain features, such as Music Freedom, some Binge On content, and data used by certain T Mobile customer service applications, such as the T Mobile App and the T Mobile Tuesdays app, do not count against your high-speed data allotment.
+If your total high-speed data usage exceeds your selected high-speed allotment during a billing cycle, we reduce your data speed to 2G speeds (128 kbps) for the remainder of that billing cycle.

-Some Unlimited high-speed Smartphone data plans include a data allotment for Smartphone Mobile HotSpot (tethering) then tethering is slowed to up to 2G speeds for the rest of the billing cycle.
-The T‑Mobile ONE plan includes tethering at up to 3G speeds.
-Customers on this plan may choose to activate a Plus International add-on feature for unlimited tethering at up to 4G LTE speeds.
-Depending on the capability of your device, tethering your device to other lawful devices is permitted up to 10 devices pursuant to the terms, conditions and allotments of your Data Plan.
+Some Unlimited high-speed smartphone data plans include a data allotment for Smartphone Mobile HotSpot (tethering); after that allotment is used, tethering is slowed to up to 2G speeds (128 kbps) for the rest of the billing cycle.
+The T Mobile ONE and T-Mobile Essentials plans include tethering at up to 3G (600 kbps) speeds.
+Customers on these plans may choose to activate an add-on feature for a set amount of tethering at up to 4G LTE speeds.
+Depending on the capability of your device, tethering your device to other lawful devices is permitted up to 10 devices pursuant to the terms, conditions and allotments of your data plan.
 Some video consumed while tethering may be difficult to identify as video and therefore cannot be optimized.

-The T‑Mobile ONE Fair Usage commitment is how we ensure that the highest number of customers have the best possible experience for the most common uses on our network.
+The T Mobile Fair Usage commitment is how we ensure that the highest number of customers have the best possible experience for the most common uses on our network.
 To ensure that smartphones and tablets have fair access to the network, we will monitor mobile hotspot/tethering usage on a regular basis to ensure that mobile hotspot usage is both reasonable and fair.
-The T‑Mobile ONE service is designed to be used primarily on smartphones and tablets.
-The T‑Mobile ONE mobile hotspot features are intended for personal mobile connectivity, not intended to be a complete broadband replacement for multiple users over an extended period of time.
-If a customer is a heavy data user specifically, using more than 50GB (updated periodically) of data in a month and uses their device as a mobile hotspot for the majority of their use over an extended period of time – we may contact you to discuss your plan and your options.
+T Mobile service is designed to be used primarily on smartphones and tablets.
+T Mobile mobile hotspot features are intended for personal mobile connectivity, not intended to be a complete broadband replacement for multiple users over an extended period of time.
+If you are a heavy data user, specifically those using more than 50GB (updated periodically) of data in a month, and use a device as a mobile hotspot for the majority of your use over an extended period of time – we may contact you to discuss your plan and your options.

 Other network management